atsa-es/fish550-2025/README.md

 ## Labs

 Look in the ReadMe file in the Lab folder.
 Do your team work in your team folder.
-Once done add your final team report to the Final_Write_ups folder for the lab.
+Once done, label your final team write-up as `Lab-X-team-X_final.Rmd`.

 * [Lab 1](https://github.com/atsa-es/fish550-2025/tree/main/Lab-1)
 * [Lab 2](https://github.com/atsa-es/fish550-2025/tree/main/Lab-2)